To enable Natural to access a DB2 table, a logical Natural data

 access data on remote servers, refer to the relevant IBM literature.

-The SQL Services function determines whether you are connected to a mainframe DB2 (z/OS or z/VSE) or a UNIX DB2, access the appropriate DB2 catalog and performs the functions listed below.
+The SQL Services function determines whether you are connected to a mainframe DB2 (z/OS) or a UNIX DB2, access the appropriate DB2 catalog and performs the functions listed below.

 To invoke the SQL Services function